jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 There are many guides on setting up Cloud Build for image building.
 However, none of them point out common mistakes that can cause hours of logs tracing and retrying till you can get it works.

-Thus, this tutorial will help you setup the above workflow and avoid common mistakes.
+Thus, this tutorial will help you set up the above workflow and avoid common mistakes.

 ## Introduction